 This post has been updated

-I became debt free in June of 2017.
-A little bit about my loan situation, I had no credit card debt, only student loan payments.
-I was able to pay off student loans once I started my full-time job as a physician.
-The key, I think, is to have a debt payoff plan, and stick to it.
+I became debt free in June 2017.
+I had no credit card debt, only student loan payments, which I was able to pay off once I started my full-time job as a physician.

 That feeling of being done is so freeing.
 Being able to become debt free requires some level of frugality, saving, and sacrifice.
-However, once you’re done with debt, the savings and financial smarts doesn’t, and shouldn’t, stop.
-So, here’s how I’ve been spending with my “debt free” mindset and maybe it’ll give you some ideas too.
+However, once you’re done with debt, the savings and financial smarts don’t, and shouldn’t, stop.
+So, here’s how I’ve been spending with my “debt-free” mindset, and maybe it’ll give you some ideas too.

 Savings and Investing

-I’ve been saving a large portion of my paychecks.
-After paying off rent and bills, my account is debited weekly and money sent towards investments, including my Vanguard index funds and mutual funds and then my IRA.
-Of what’s left, I put some into high yield savings accounts in order to maintain my emergency fund of 6 months of expenses.
-If there’s anything left, I’ll usually decide to invest it as well.
+The saying goes that you have to pay yourself first.
+So, after paying rent and bills, my account is debited weekly and money is sent towards investments, including my Vanguard index funds and mutual funds and then my IRA.
+Of what’s left, I put some into high-yield savings accounts to maintain my emergency fund of 6 months of expenses.
+If there’s anything left, I’ll usually decide to invest it.
 (Initially, I was saving up to buy a place, which I did!
 More on that later in the post).

-Overall, on average month to month, I am saving and investing about half of my paycheck.
-I wasn’t been able to do this every month, but in the first year and a half since becoming debt free I managed to stockpile approximately 150k in savings and an additional $50k in investments/IRA (on top of what I already had in there).
+On average, I am saving and investing about half of my paycheck.
+I wasn’t been able to do this every month but in the first year and a half since becoming debt free I managed to stockpile approximately 150k in savings and an additional $50k in investments/IRA (on top of what I already had in there).
 Since purchasing my home, my savings has been a bit slower due to new home costs, but I’ve still been able to invest regularly and maintain my emergency fund!

 My attending upgrade still involves travel, lots of it.
 Since this is what I spend most of my money on, though, I try to make what I spend truly worth it.